Meridiano1984/Faktury-2.0/README.md

 # Issue an invoice application
-This program is use to issue an invoice.
-Main tachnology is Java, application is based on MySQl database with JDBC connector and SQL queries.
-GUI was crated with JavaFx
+This program is used to issue an invoice.
+The main technology is Java, the application is based on MySQL database with JDBC connector and SQL queries.
+GUI was created with JavaFx.